guokr/redis-namespace/README.md

 [redis-namespace](https://github.com/resque/redis-namespace) for python

-Redis::Namespace provides an interface to a namespaced subset of your [redis](https://redis.io) keyspace (e.g., keys with a common beginning), and requires the [redis-py](https://github.com/andymccurdy/redis-py).
+Redis namespace provides an interface to a namespaced subset of your [redis](https://redis.io) keyspace (e.g., keys with a common beginning), and requires the [redis-py](https://github.com/andymccurdy/redis-py).

 ```python
 import redis